 Students with special needs are provided special help through several support programs.
 The Resource Specialist Program provides help for students in the areas of mathematics, reading and language arts.
 This support is provided by direct instruction, collaboration with the classroom teacher, and team teaching.
-After school intervention classes provide instruction in reading and mathematics for students not yet proficient.
 Class size is small to allow for individual attention.
-Additional support is provided by a school counselor, a district nurse (1 day per week), a district psychologist (3 days per week), and a county speech/language specialist (1 day per week).
-Services include academic counseling, crisis intervention and referrals to outside agencies.
+Additional support is provided by a school counselor, a district nurse (1 day per week), a district psychologist (4 days per week), and a county speech/language specialist (1 day per week).
+Services include academic counseling, crisis intervention, and referrals to outside agencies.
 Tutorial instruction is available before school, during lunch periods, and after school through the HIP program (Homework is a Priority) for those students in need of extra help.
-A mandatory after school intervention program called ZAP (zeros are prohibited) is provided for students who are academically failing.
+A mandatory after-school intervention program called ZAP (zeros are prohibited) is provided for students who are academically failing.
 Marina Village teachers work closely with the support staff.